shohanislamjoy/Browser_with_javaFX/README.md

 Contributions to this project are welcome.
 If you encounter any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request on the GitHub repository.

-## Contact
+# Contact

-You can reach out to the developer, Shohan Islam Joy (Ronol), via GitHub:https://github.com/Shohan999Ronol
+### If You face any problems with can reach out [via GitHub](https://github.com/shohanislamjoy) will try my best to help.

-Thank you for using this JavaFX Browser project!
+## Thank you for using this JavaFX Browser project!
 Happy browsing!